alwaysai/apriltag_detector/README.md

 # April Tag Detector

-This repo contains a basic application that shows you how to detect april tags using the `AprilTagDetector` in edgeiq.
+This repo contains a basic application that shows you how to detect april tags using the `AprilTagDetector` in edgeIQ.

 ## Resources